Want my Inner Circle letters?

 Piano & Sax Duo.

-Maria Baptist has teamed up with the world-class musician Jan von Klewitz, a fixture in the German jazz scene and a genuine master on the saxophone, playing his instrument with “pure Coltrane power” (Jazzthing).
-One can certainly see this collaboration as an organic progression of the last years: the first artistic encounters between the two occurred at the time of the establishment of Maria Baptist’s Orchestra in 2015, until Jan von Klewitz also appeared in Maria Baptist’s chamber music projects as a feature guest on her Trio plus One album Poems without Words (2017) and now is finding its first climax in a joint project.
+Maria Baptist has teamed up with world class saxophone virtuoso Jan von Klewitz.
+One can certainly see this collaboration as an organic progression of the last years: One of the first artistic encounters between the two occurred at the time of the establishment of Maria Baptist’s orchestra in 2015, until Jan von Klewitz also appeared in Maria Baptist’s chamber music projects as a feature guest on her Trio plus One album Poems without Words (2017) and now is finding its first climax in a joint project.

 However, for attentive concert-goers, this shouldn’t come out of the blue – after all, both have already been on tour extensively in this formation and have even been invited to the Hong Kong Jazz Festival 2019, one of the most important festivals in the entire Asian region.